 Picnic with the Family at Bruno Farnocchia Memorial Park

-This 3-plus-acre park and community gathering spot, with its soaring trees and seasonal creek, is the perfect place for a fun-filled family picnic.
+With soaring trees and a seasonal creek, this 3-plus-acre park and community gathering spot is the perfect place for a fun-filled family picnic.

 There’s a lot to do, with a playground, horseshoe pits, a tennis court, picnic tables, and barbecues.
 The family pooch will enjoy the dog park, and the community garden is an inspiration to those who grow their own produce.

 Bruno Farnocchia Memorial Park (4800 Rio Nido Road, Rio Nido, 707-869-9184)

 Technically, Pee Wee Golf & Arcade is about a mile from Rio Nido in Guerneville, but this blast from the past is a must for area visitors.
 It’s an old-style, 36-hole mini-golf spot just perfect for vacationing families.